 - A joint brokerage with a margin account for a taxable emergency fund/war chest

-- Health Savings Account, though this does not scale well to multiple people
+- Health Savings Account, though this does not scale well to multiple partners unless they are individual accounts

-- Myriad retirement accounts, such as 401ks and IRAs provided by work
+- Myriad individual retirement accounts, such as 401ks and IRAs provided by work

 One of the major goals of arranging our finances like this is to make it easy to add relationships.
 Each person still has their individual accounts, but they open joint accounts for when they share expenses such as housing or business.
 Allowances in the individual discretionary account gives room to purchase gifts for dates, for instance.